What is Tegretol?

 Do not stop using Tegretol suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Drinking alcohol can increase some of the side effects of Tegretol, and can also increase your risk of seizures.
+Drinking alcohol can increase some of the side effects of carbamazepine, and can also increase your risk of seizures.

-Avoid exposure to sunlight or tanning beds.
-Tegretol can make you sunburn more easily.
+Carbamazepine could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Tegretol side effects

 Get emergency medical help if you have signs of an allergic reaction to Tegretol (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning in your eyes, skin pain, red or purple skin rash that spreads and causes blistering and peeling).